Building a reputation takes time and effort.

 Creating a collaborative environment is a huge topic and it largely relies on your current structure: How large is your company?
 Do you have remote employees?
 Do you have a lot of teams?

 Generally, it is a good idea to start with:

 - Creating an effective communication strategy

-- Making sure it is widely known that feedback and information sharing is encouraged within your company
+- Make sure it is widely known that feedback and information sharing are encouraged within your company

-- Setting up technology allowing for free information exchange (without causing too much distraction).
+- Setting up technology allows for free information exchange (without causing too much distraction).
 Tools like Slack often fit into most organizational structures pretty easily

 Companies tend to neglect problems until they blow up, and that’s what often causes a reputation crisis.